Guest post by Mary Creed

 Mary Creed earned her master’s degree in Art History with a concentration in Museum Studies at the City College of New York.
 She specializes in women and LGBTQIA artists who have been historically under- or misrepresented, such as Marie Laurencin, Elisabeth Jerichau-Baumann, and Romaine Brooks.
 She has completed research internships at The Metropolitan Museum of Art and The Barnes Foundation.

-If you liked this Art Herstory blog post, you might also enjoy:
+Other Art Herstory blog posts you might enjoy:

 Marie Laurencin: Sapphic Paris, A Review, by Alice M. Rudy Price